 The third financial statement is the Balance Sheet.
 Managing the balance sheet can be more complicated than understanding the Income Statement, but the basic equation looks at what an organization owns minus what they owe to others.
 As Buffet’s quote implies, companies can hide behind income statements but in a downturn, the balance sheet will be the indicator of whether an organization can take advantage of an opportunity or survive for another day.

 Too often, accounting and finance concepts are considered a black and white science.
 However, there is truly an art of financial acumen.
 For example, numbers in any financial statement reflect estimates and assumptions, and the art in preparing financial statements is using limited data and estimates of the future to provide an accurate description of performance.
 Also, to completely understand the business, leaders need to know which analytical tools will complete the picture.
 Certain ratios are critical in some industries, and not so critical in others.
 While ratio analysis can help in decision making, it can also cause analysis paralysis.

 While building financial literacy seems straight forward, numbers can’t tell the whole story.
 Sometimes, due to bias or downright fraud, they can be manipulated to tell a false story!
 Financially savvy managers make better decisions and contribute more to the business’s health.
 Understand there is a financial urgency continuum.
 When there are urgent financial challenges, the focus is normally on cash.
 When cash is no longer an issue, companies usually focus on the short-term objectives of profit and assets.
 A long-term perspective on the continuum will focus on growth, leverage, and people.
 Very often, decisions made for the short-term profit impact are not good for long-term sustainability.

 Looking to improve your financial acumen?
 Ann Martel teaches Finance and Accounting for Non-Financial Professionals.
-You can also check out our 2019 course calendar for upcoming dates.
+You can also check out our program calendar for upcoming dates.